All Episodes

 Brown was able to craft his own image in the public mind in large part because of an initial lackluster response from Democrat Martha Coakley.

-Only after Brown picked up momentum and polls uh reflected a tight race that Cochley responded that it was too little and too late.
+Only after Brown picked up momentum in Paul's reflected a tight race did Coakley respond that it was too little and too late.

 Oh, yeah.

-Yeah, see, if only if only Cochley and the Democrats and their lickspittle media had gotten their researchers on the job earlier, if we'd gotten this this kind of story out earlier, we could have taken him out.
+Yeah, see, if only if only Coakley and the Democrats and their lick spittle media had gotten their researchers on the job earlier, if we'd gotten this kind of story out earlier, we could have taken him out.

-Brown's campaign has pulled in support from deep pocketed lobbying and interest groups, from the U.S. Chamber of Commerce, the Tea Party movement, and the Iowa-based conservative American Future Fund.
+While he's portrayed himself as an independent-minded candidate on the campaign trail, Brown's campaign has pulled in support from deep-pocketed lobbying and interest groups, from the U.S. Chamber of Commerce, the Tea Party movement, and the Iowa-based Conservative American Future Fund.

-Uh okay, AP, how how does how does getting support from a truly grassroots movement not match up with Brown's image as an everyman?
+Okay, AP, how does getting support from a truly grassroots movement not match up with Brown's image as an everyman?

-By every man, they seem to mean plain as day.
+By everyman, they simply mean plain as day.

 During the campaign, Brown portrayed himself as stronger on national security.